American Shared Hospital Services: Solid Core Earnings And Exciting Growth Potential Offer Value

 |$0.05

 Financial results in Q1'17, ending March 31, 2017, were satisfactory.
 Revenues were $4.9 MM, up 16% year-to-year.
 PBRT revenues did not commence until Q2'16.
-E.P.S. were $0.06.
-The quarter was were unfavorably affected by downtime at the two Gamma Knife sites undergoing Cobalt 60 reloads.
+E.P.S. was $0.06.
+The quarter was unfavorably affected by downtime at the two Gamma Knife sites undergoing Cobalt 60 reloads.
 Higher office occupancy costs and one-time legal expenses also burdened results.

 2017 FINANCIAL OUTLOOK